Kehrlann/spring-security-architecture-workshop/6-post-processing/README.md

 `AuthorizedClientServiceOAuth2AuthorizedClientManager`.
 Another problem with subclasses is that you would have to think about all the dependencies of those classes and figure out how they should be set up.
-For example, the authentication provider used for username/password login is `DaoAuthenticationProvider`, which extends `AbstractUserDetailsAuthenticationProvider`, they have a total of 11 private fields.
+For example, the authentication provider used for username/password login is `DaoAuthenticationProvider`, which extends `AbstractUserDetailsAuthenticationProvider`, it has a total of 11 private fields.
 That's a lot to think about!

-Much easier is to do composition - you create a subclass that implements the correct interface, grab whatever Spring Security has wired in for you, and do pre or post-processing in addition to what the base class does.
+Much easier is to do composition - you create a class that implements the correct interface, grab whatever Spring Security has wired in for you, and do pre or post-processing in addition to what the base class does.
 For example, with our `DaoAuthenticationProvider` above: